 Create a VPC

-To change the Public IPv4 address behavior for your subnet:
+To modify the public IP address assignment behavior for a subnet:

 2. In the navigation pane, choose Subnets.